 Over the past couple of weeks, I’ve been lucky enough to represent Nesta at a number of events and meetings, which have focused on exploring the power of data and technology to address social challenges.

 In New York, I attended the 3rd Global Data Commons workshop.
 I also met with Stefaan Verhulst from GovLab to talk about his work on data collaboratives and the 100 Questions initiative.
-I also met with Alexandra Mateescu, from Data & Society to discuss her report, AI in Context.
+And I met with Alexandra Mateescu, from Data & Society to discuss her report, AI in Context.

 Closer to home, I spent last Thursday at the anthropology + technology conference in Bristol.